Little Mickey Grogan: Restoration

 Restoration on Little Mickey Grogan begin in 2015 when surviving cast member Lassie Lou Ahern approached Jeffrey Crouse to ask whether her final silent film existed anymore.
 (Surpassed only by Diana Serra Cary's "Baby Peggy," Ahern would prove to be the last Hollywood performer who enjoyed a substantial career in 1920s film.)
 After a worldwide search, an original 35mm nitrate copy was found at the Lobster Film Archive in Paris.
 Through a crowd source funding campaign, a digital copy of it was made by film preservationist Eric Grayson, and work on restoring the movie was performed by Grayson, Thad Komorowski, and Nevada State College students Aubrey Balzart and Cinnamon Stephens.
 A newly commissioned score was written by Dr. Philip Carli.
 Meanwhile, the film's intertitles were changed back to the English ones from the lone French print using an original copy of the script that Ahern still possessed.
 In addition, a 50-minute documentary on Ahern's career, Lassie Lou Ahern: A Voice for the Silent Age was made in 2016, and in 2018 a 7,000 word assessment of the film by Crouse appeared as well as a commentary track recorded of Ahern discussing the film and aspects of her silent film career.
 Among those who championed the restoration were Kevin Brownlow, Diana Serra Cary, George Toles, Leonard Maltin, Michael Feinstein, David Shepard, Guy Maddin, and Carol Cling.

-Owing to very complex issues of copyright, a Blu-ray release of the film, with several bonus features, was delayed until the film enters the public domain.
-It does so on January 1, 2023.
-After screenings at silent film festivals throughout 2023, the Blu-Ray release of the film will follow.
+Owing to very complex issues of copyright, a release of the film, with several bonus features, was delayed until the film entered the public domain on January 1, 2023.
+A combination Blu-ray and DVD release of the film was issued in spring, 2026.
+The features contained on the double disc include: the 2k restoration of the film, liner notes/essay booklet by Jeffrey Crouse, the documentary Lassie Lou Ahern: A Voice for the Silent Age mentioned above, a commentary with Lassie Lou Ahern and Jeffrey Crouse (also likewise mentioned), a commentary track with Frankie Darro biographer John Gloske, and a commentary track featuring Eric Grayson as he discusses the trials and tribulations experienced by the project team during the several year effort to realize this restoration from start to finish.
+The commentary track with Ahern might well be the last instance of a silent film star discussing her on work for posterity.

 In 2020, filmmaker Yves Jeuland directed a 145 minute documentary on Charlie Chaplin titled Charlie Chaplin, Le Génie de la Liberté which features a 30 second extract from Little Mickey Grogan.
 The film played at the 2020 Cannes Film Festival, and was later aired on French television.
 The producer was Serge Bromberg.